Code-Institute-Submissions/ms2-idest/README.md

     * Switch between Map and Satellite views.
     * Click on a marker to display more information.
     * Click on a results card and display more information above the marker on the map.
+6. Booking Form
+    * Required fields must be filled in.
+    * Name field only excepts characters.
+    * Email field only excepts the format 'example@domain.com'.
+    * Telephone field only excepts numbers.
+    * On successful submission modal is dispalyed with thank you message.
+    * Modal can be closed by clicking on any part of the windown outside the modal.
+    * Modal can be closed using the closed button or the cross button.

 ## Deployment ##